f5devcentral/nap-dos-elk-dashboards/README.md

 ELK stands for Elasticsearch, Logstash, and Kibana.
 Logstash receives logs from NGINX App Protect DoS, normalizes them and stores them in the Elasticsearch index.
 Kibana allows you to visualize and navigate through logs using purpose built dashboards.

 ## Requirements
+- The installation instructions assume you are using a bash or zsh shell.
+The [Docker](https://docker.com), [docker-compose](https://docs.docker.com/compose/) and [jq](https://stedolan.github.io/jq/) packages are also assumed to be installed.

-The provided Kibana dashboards require a minimum version of 7.9.3.
+- The provided Kibana dashboards require a minimum version of 7.9.3.
 If you are using the provided [docker-compose.yaml](docker-compose.yaml) file, this version requirement is met.

-**Notes and Prerequisites**
-1. In `docker-compose.yaml`, the subnet configuration is added in order to override the ip assignment from docker default subnet, i.e 172.18.x.x/16.
+- In `docker-compose.yaml`, the subnet configuration is added in order to override the ip assignment from the Docker default subnet, i.e 172.18.x.x/16.
 ```
 ...
 networks: